Contact Us Today (424) 372-3112

 Related California Offenses for Penal Code 503

-Penal Code 484(a) – Petty theft
+• Penal Code 484(a) – Petty theft

-Penal Code 487 – Grand theft
+• Penal Code 487 – Grand theft

-Penal Code 470 – Forgery
+• Penal Code 470 – Forgery

-Penal Code 459 – Burglary
+• Penal Code 459 – Burglary

-Penal Code 424 – Misappropriation of Public Funds
+• Penal Code 424 – Misappropriation of Public Funds

-Penal Code 496(a) – Receiving Stolen Property
+• Penal Code 496(a) – Receiving Stolen Property

 Defenses for Embezzlement – Penal Code 503

-There are a wide range of potential legal defenses that can be used for a defendant charged with embezzlement under California Penal Code 503.
+There is a wide range of potential legal defenses that can be used for a defendant charged with embezzlement under California Penal Code 503.
 Of course, every embezzlement case is unique and will first require a close review of the details.
 The most common defense strategies include:

 False Accusation – In some embezzlement cases, a criminal lawyer could make an argument the arrest and charges were based upon false allegations.
 For instance, perhaps the alleged victim falsely accused the defendant out of anger or revenge.
-The goal of course would be to create some type of reasonable doubt.
+The goal, of course, would be to create some type of reasonable doubt.

-We will work aggressively to secure the best possible outcome on your case.
+We will work aggressively to secure the best possible outcome for your case.
 We serve clients throughout Southern California, including the greater Los Angeles area and the San Fernando Valley.
 We offer a free case evaluation.

 About the Author